gloglita/idock/README.md

 * Revised the precision of free energy to be 2 digits.
 * Parallelized the precalculation of scoring function.
 * Fixed a numerical bug when docking a ligand of only one single heavy atom.
+* Added support for Mac OS X 10.7.2 and FreeBSD 9.0.
 * Added support for docking ligands created by igrow.

 Contact Author